Skip to content Skip to footer

 Evidence

-What Science Shows
+What Does Science Show

-Hormones
+Hormones & Neurotransmitters

 Micronutrient deficiencies—such as of vitamin D, calcium, and vitamin K—are well-established contributors to chronic disease burden worldwide.